13retonnian/cpnt262-a4/README.md

 #### Problems I ran into:
 - Can't decide on an API to add
+- Installed yargs then couldn't figure out how to use it then tried to delete it and it still won't work like it did.

 #### Attributions
 Attributions to Ashlyn Knox and Tony Grimes' classes, videos and code.